noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - valid in group/task
   - group: policy is always horizontal application scaling and sets the count value for the group
-  - task: policy is always dynamic application sizing and controls the resource values of the task
+  - task: policy is always dynamic application sizing and controls the resource values of the task and must be labeled with the resource it controls
 - requires nomad autoscaler or use via nomad UI
 - doesnt support system jobs
 - attrs
+  - min
+  - max
+  - enabled
-  - f
+  - policy {}

 ##### policy